qiime/Topiary-Explorer/user_guide/source/bigtree_tutorial.rst

 *****************
 Big tree tutorial
 *****************
-This tutorial discusses how to load data from a large tree (greater than about 100k tips) efficiently using TopiaryExplorer and `QIIME <http://www.qiime.org>`_.
+This tutorial discusses how to load data from a large tree efficiently using TopiaryExplorer and `QIIME <http://www.qiime.org>`_.
 This process requires filtering the tree to include fewer tips that are representative of the full diversity of the tree.
-The figures used in this tutorial are derived from applying this process to the full Greengenes tree (408,135 tips) filtered to include only sequences less 99% identical to other sequences (84,413 tips).
+The figures used in this tutorial are derived from applying this process to the full Greengenes tree (408,135 tips).

 Assumptions made in this tutorial
 ---------------------------------